 For this trip, we were able to climb more crack routes and enjoyed the different challenges outdoor climbing had to offer.
 There are many more options for outdoor climbing than indoor climbing.
 The next goal for me is to learn how to lead with trad climbing.
 Looking forward to more new opportunities and adventures.

-Have you rock climbed outdoor before?
+Have you rocked climbed outdoor before?
 How about climbing at Looking Glass?
 I would love to hear your thoughts, experiences, or questions.
 Please leave your comments below.